miguelatplumbee/cucumber-as3/README.md

 }
  ```

-you can implement the step definitions for this tests in as3:
+you can implement the step definitions required by the test:

  ```as3